LucaBalzani/Project_imapp/README.md

 In order to achieve this the `tbb::parallel_for` function is used, along with other structures from tbb (such as `tbb::blocked_range2d`, which allows to divide the two dimensional range of the image into subsets which can be dealt with separatly).

 A deeper study on the efficiency of the computation of the Mandelbrot set is also carried out by varying the grain size.
-In particular re-computing the Mandelbrot set dividing the complex plain which is considered in a changing number and size of slices.
+In particular re-computing the Mandelbrot set dividing the complex plain in slices which vary in size and number.

 The code is contained in the file *main.cpp* while the building options are in the *CMakeLists.txt* file, the file *project.txt* contains the text of the assignement.

 This code has been put on this virtual machine and can be executed by running the docker image `immagine_running`.

-The images are built via a Dockerfile which includes the instructions to install the packages needed to compile and execute the code, along with the creation of a directory required as volume which will then be linked to a local directory.
+The images (`immagine_running` and `immagine_compilazione`) are built via two Dockerfiles which include the instructions to install the packages needed to compile and execute the code, along with the creation of a directory required as volume which will then be linked to a local directory.
+The Dockerfiles for the images building can be found in the respective directories `dir_Dockerfile_compilation` and `dir_Dockerfile_running`.

 An example of the Dockerfile used to build the images is the following: